-- 12.110 The Waste Plan forms part of the statutory development plan for Bournemouth, Dorset and Poole.
-Therefore applications for non-waste development will be subject to relevant policies of this Plan. - 12.111 In order to drive waste up the waste hierarchy, the waste implications of all new development, including, but not limited to, residential, commercial, industrial and waste developments must be considered.
-On site waste management can reduce the amount of waste arisings, especially at a local level.
-Reuse and recovery opportunities should be maximised, and off-site disposal minimised.
-The preparation of a Site Waste Management Plan is good practice for construction projects and is required through policies in Local Plans in some areas. - 12.112 The National Planning Policy for Waste requires that new non-waste development makes sufficient provision for waste management.
+- 12.112 The National Planning Policy for Waste requires that new non-waste development makes sufficient provision for waste management.
 Development proposals should include appropriate on-site provision of facilities for the separation or storage of waste, which should be adequate to meet the needs of the proposed development and the type and amount of waste arising from occupation. - 12.113 This may include indoor storage space to allow occupiers to separate and store waste for recycling and recovery, as well as outdoor space.
 On smaller sites, provision might include collection points for segregated waste.
-On larger sites, particularly where significant areas of new housing or employment land are proposed, waste storage facilities will almost always be needed and provision might also include on-site treatment facilities such as community composting, anaerobic digestion forming part of a district heating system or, in the case of industrial operations, the management of specific wastes produced on site.

-- 12.114 The Waste Planning Authority is committed to a co-ordinated approach with the district and borough councils to consider opportunities for combined heat and power that new large scale development allocations would present.
-Although opportunities may be limited they will be sought where opportunities arise. - 12.115 The ADEPT report "Making Space for Waste" (51) sets out specifications for the minimum standards for the type, and scale of facilities and vehicular manoeuvrability needed for new residential, commercial and mixed use developments.
+On larger sites, particularly where significant areas of new housing or employment land are proposed, waste storage facilities will almost always be needed and provision might also include on-site treatment facilities such as community composting, anaerobic digestion forming part of a district heating system or, in the case of industrial operations, the management of specific wastes produced on site. - 12.114 The Waste Planning Authority is committed to a co-ordinated approach with the district and borough councils to consider opportunities for combined heat and power that new large scale development allocations would present.
+Although opportunities may be limited they will be sought where opportunities arise. - 12.115 The ADEPT report "Making Space for Waste" sets out specifications for the minimum standards for the type, and scale of facilities and vehicular manoeuvrability needed for new residential, commercial and mixed use developments.
 Applications for major development should be assessed against this or other appropriate guidance. - 12.116 Larger scale developments will likely result in increased amounts of waste that will need to be managed.
 In particular, residential developments will result in increased numbers of households putting additional pressure on waste management facilities, including sewage treatment works and household recycling centres.
 Financial contributions towards the provision of adequate waste management infrastructure necessary to accommodate these developments may be necessary.
-This could be either through the Community Infrastructure Levy (CIL) or section 106 planning obligations. - 12.117 The Waste Planning Authority will continue to work with the district and borough councils to identify specific needs for waste management infrastructure arising from proposed major developments.
-Such needs are identified in Infrastructure Development Plans, and, where relevant CIL Regulation 123 Lists, (52) of the relevant district or borough council. - 12.118 The provision of a waste audit statement addressing the matters referred to above is encouraged to ensure compliance with Policy 22.
+This could be either through the Community Infrastructure Levy (CIL) or section 106 planning obligations. - 12.117 The Waste Planning Authority will continue to work with local planning authorities the district and borough councils to identify specific needs for waste management infrastructure arising from proposed major developments.
+Such needs are identified in Infrastructure Development Plans, and, where relevant CIL Regulation 123 Lists, (60) of the relevant local planning authority district or borough council (AM12.7).

-Making Space for Waste Designing Waste Management in New Developments: A Practical Guide for Developers and Local Authorities (ADEPT 2010)
+59 Making Space for Waste Designing Waste Management in New Developments: A Practical Guide for Developers and Local Authorities (ADEPT 2010)

-A list of infrastructure that will benefit from CIL funds or Section 106 obligations published by the relevant local authority
+60 A list of infrastructure that will benefit from CIL funds or Section 106 obligations published by the relevant local authority